SJackson123/SJackson.github.io/_portfolio/portfolio-1.md

 ## What is the global market share of plug-in hybrid electric vehicles compared to battery electric vehicles?

 * Plug-in hybrid electric vehicles (PHEVs) have both an engine and electric motor to power the car.
-They differ from regular hybrid vehicles by having a much larger battery with about 10 to 40 miles before their gas engines provide assistance <sup>[2]</sup>.
+They differ from regular hybrid vehicles by having a much larger battery with about 10 to 40 miles before their combustion engines provide assistance <sup>[2]</sup>.

 * Battery electric vehicles (BEVs) are fully electric vehicles with rechargeable batteries and no combustion engine.